WolfieeifloW/pd2filter/README.md

 * Saving the filter file with the wrong name, eg **default.filter.filter**, **default.txt**, or **default.filter.txt**
 * Having a PD2 installation inside of a Diablo II folder which is inside another Diablo II folder (folderception!)
 * Not saving and closing the filter file after pasting into it

-# Completely Hidden Items
-The only items fully hidden in my filters (Detailed and Compact, at least) are:
-* Horadric Scroll (completely useless item)
-* Chipped, Flawed, and normal quality gems past certain character levels
-* All ears
-* All inferior (Broken, Crude, etc) items past certain character levels
-* All quivers past a certain character level
-* Low piles of gold past certain character levels
-* All potions except Super quality and Rejuvs past certain difficulties
-* Scrolls past certain difficulties
-* White items with 1 socket past a certain character level
-* White Amazon Javelins that are only +0-2 Jav skills past a certain character level
-* White Belts, Boots, and Gloves past certain character levels
-* White Bucklers (and Exceptional version) past certain character levels as they can only have 1 socket (no Runewords)
-* White Daggers and Dirks (and Exceptional & Elite versions) pastcertain character levels as they can only have 1 socket (no Runewords)
-* White Javelins past certain character levels (no sockets = no possible Runewords)
-* White throwing weapons past certain character levels (no sockets = no possible Runewords)

 # Donations
 I've had several people ask to donate.
 This is in **no way** required but is in all ways **very much appreciated**.
 To donate you can use [THIS](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=9JARHKMQ9UU3S&item_name=Project+Diablo+2+Loot+Filter&currency_code=CAD) link to send me money for my work.